Org Studio — Usage Guide

 Columns

-| Column | Owner | Purpose | |--------|-------|---------| | Planning | Humans | Scoping and spec work.
-Agents never touch this. | | Backlog | Agents | Ready for pickup.
-Agent intake queue. | | In Progress | Agents | Actively being worked. | | QA | QA Agent | End-to-end user-facing test validation. | | Review | Humans | Done but needs human sign-off. | | Done | — | Complete and verified. |
+| Column | Owner | Purpose | |--------|-------|---------| | Planning | Agents + Humans | Scoping and spec work.
+Agents are encouraged to pull from planning, scope the task, and move it to backlog. | | Backlog | Agents | Ready for pickup.
+Agent intake queue. | | In Progress | Agents | Actively being worked. | | Done | — | Default destination for finished work. | | Blocked (status) | — | Cannot proceed without external input.
+Two cases: waiting on a teammate / dependency, OR awaiting human sign-off on irreversible/security-sensitive work. |

 Key Rules

-• Task order determines priority within a column.
+- Task order determines priority within a column.

 Testing